jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] `Static Spec Idea.md`
         - [x] The second half is an idea, that is explanatory on some of my ideas about static.
 But also it uses a concept I want to put out of scope: Code = Data.
 I want to save such concepts for 'Encircle Language JJ's Construct Proposals' or something.
         - [x] I might not want to remove it, if I look at that it explains how I see 'static' in a broader view.
-        - [x] But to understand my own doubts about the different ways to see the concept of 'static' that idea description explains a lot and otherwise I might think: where did that idea go and how does it work?
+        - [x] But to understand my own doubts about the different ways to see the concept of 'static' that idea description explains a lot and otherwise I might think: where did that idea go and how might it work?
         - [x] I feel that this concept of static might have a place in the general descriptions, but to apply this to the concept of Code = Data, though interesting to me, might not have to be part of that, because it may confuse and alienate the reader, who might be more familiar with more regular implementations of the concept.
     - [x] `System Objects Spec Update Ideas.md`
     - [x] Text Code Spec Project Summary.docx